When you draw from the Well, you return with more than water — you return with wisdom.

 • Can I bring my own snacks or food?

-• We kindly ask that you enjoy the meals and snacks thoughtfully prepared as part of the retreat experience.
+• We kindly ask that you enjoy the meals and snacks thoughtfully prepared as part of the refuge experience.
 Our menus are crafted with care to support your nourishment and well-being throughout the weekend.
 If you have specific dietary needs or restrictions, please let us know in advance—we're happy to accommodate whenever possible.

 • What if I need to work while at the retreat?